Become a Symposium Speaker

 - Skills and techniques:

-- What tips, tools, and techniques have you used to secure reliable commitments and motivate team members who report to other managers?
+- What tips, tools, and practices have you used to minimize rapid and unpredictable project change?

 - Case studies:

-- Do you have practices to share for effectively motivating contractors or project contributors who report to others?
+- Do you have practices to share for dealing with influential stakeholders who frequently change their minds?

-- What can you share about your experience leading diverse project teams (both good and bad)?
+- What can you share about leading project teams in chaotic environments (both good and bad)?

-- What ideas and technologies have you found useful when dealing with cross-functional teams?
+- What ideas and concepts have been found useful when dealing with excessive project risk or unclear guidance?

 - Success Stories or valuable lessons learned: